 Oh yes, the national sporting situation is predictably complicated.
 Demonstrating the density of this whole naming confusion, the UK's Olympic team competes under the name "Great Britain and Northern Ireland", but its International Olympic Committee country code is just GBR, and it is routinely referred to as merely "Team GB" just the sort of reductive continuum that helps perpetuate the whole confusion that necessitates this page.
 In cricket the 'England' team technically represent England and Wales, while there is for instance a separate Ireland team that nonetheless sees not infrequent shifts of player loyalties to England (which is objectively a much better side, owing to the greater enthusiasm and thus funding and resources for cricket in England).
 In Association Football meanwhile, the 'Home Nations' of England, Scotland, Wales and Northern Ireland and the Republic of Ireland play as separate teams.
 In the sports of rugby union and rugby league, the various Irish issues are cut admirably straight through: a single unified Ireland team represents the whole island, featuring players from both Northern Ireland and the Republic.
-In deference to the political divide, they also play neither national anthem, instead using "Ireland's Call", which was written specially for the rugby team in the 90s.
+In deference to the political divide, they have their own anthem in "Ireland's Call", which was written specially for the rugby team in the 90s.
+When they play in the Republic (almost always in Dublin), they play the Republic's anthem followed by "Ireland's Call"; elsewhere (including very rare home matches in Northern Ireland), they play only "Ireland's Call".
 In addition, a super-unified British and Irish Lions rugby union team assembles every four years, Avengers-style, to tour the countries of the sport's Southern Hemisphere superpowersnote .
-In the likes of tennis (for Davis Cup etc.) and as noted the Olympic Games there is a combined British (i.e. UK) team.

 Two of these conflicting methodologies clash, and cause a particular problem, for association football (soccer) at the Olympics.
 The UK has traditionally not entered the football tournament, for fear that fielding a unified British team would be regarded as 'setting a precedent' that could lead to the four individual nations losing their right to have separate teams the rest of the time.
 The fear is so bad that, when it was decided to enter a "Team GB" football side (for the first time in decades) for their 'home' Olympics at the London 2012 Games, the Scottish, Welsh and [Northern] Irish Football Associations were united in support of entering an all-English team.note On the other hand, the fielding of a unified British team for rugby union, which returned to the Olympics in 2016 in the cut-down 'sevens' formatnote , was no problem for World Rugby it endorsed the concept of a combined British Olympic sevens team in 2011 (back when WR was called the International Rugby Board).
 Why the football associations can't similarly just ask international federation FIFA for a signed note saying "It's not now, and will never be, a problem with us either" is beyond comprehension.
 (It may be because, among sports fans as a whole, FIFA is seen as a lot more corrupt and generally dishonorable than the just plain incompetent WR and thus more likely to renege on such a deal.)